I have worked on Adobe Premiere Pro and Adobe Audition for audio editing.

 2. Instantly Set Different Sounds to the Same Level Automatically

-Let’s say, you captured dialogue of your subjects in the indoors and outdoors.
+Let’s say, you captured the dialog of your subjects indoors and outdoors.

 Now naturally, the different audio will sound at different levels.
-Without levelling the sounds, one might sound louder and other might be quieter – which is not desirable.
+Without leveling the sounds, one might sound louder, and the other might be quieter – which is not desirable.

 Here’s How You Auto Match Loudness Levels in Premiere Pro

 - From the timeline, select all of your audio clips that are dialogues.